What is OCR?

 What is OCR

 OCR is an acronym for Optical Character Recognition.
 It is a popular technology that can read a machine-printed document.
+It is a technology used to identify text within digital images, including scanned documents and photos.
+The purpose of OCR is to turn physical documents into digital ones that can be edited, searched, and stored on electronic devices.
 The more specific use case of OCR is in automated data capture solutions and document classification.
 Using OCR, you can reduce the time needed for manual data entry and document processing.
 These solutions can recognize images, photos, or documents and identify the data for extraction.

 There are different types of OCR:

-1. Pre-Processing: Pre-Processing of the images is done to improve the OCR results.
+1. Image Preprocessing: The OCR system first optimizes the input image by adjusting contrast, removing noise, or even straightening the alignment.
+This step improves the clarity of the text and makes recognition easier.
+Pre-Processing of the images is done to improve the OCR results.
 Here are some common techniques used based on the quality of the image which needs to be processed for data extraction.

 1. De-skew: takes care of the alignment of the scanned images.

-2. Binarisation: converts an image from color to black and white.
+2. Binarization: converts an image from color to black and white.
 This helps in separating text from the background and makes data recognition much easier.

 3. Despeckle: works by smoothing the edges by removing any spots whatsoever.